-- The current student experience at their institution. - What defines a good student experience of support services.
+- The current student experience at their institution. - What defines a good tribal college student experience of support services.

-- Have to tell their "story" only once and are not running from office to office to get answers. - Are proactively connected with supports targeted to their individual needs so they enter the classroom best prepared to learn. - Feel confident that faculty, staff, and administrators are invested in their success. - The extent and scale of student needs and the impact this has on their academic success. - The college's role in supporting students outside direct academic needs. - How the institution's limited resources should be best allocated.
+- The extent and scale of student needs and the impact this has on their academic success. - The college's role in supporting tribal college students outside direct academic needs. - How the institution's limited resources should be best allocated.